 Mountaineers haunt themselves.
 Knowing the shapes they choose, ghosts lie in the marrow of bones and the leather of abandoned boots of those who climbed before.
 Unseen hands tug one’s gaiters, there’s a soft push from behind, a voice whispers in one ear.
-Unease keeps tent zippers tight against the zithering of frozen fingers, reaching for a memory.
+Unease keeps tent zippers tight against zithering frozen fingers reaching for a memory.

-Minds may stumble when one’s air or resolve grows thin, reason may fail to find a hold, but hearts, bound with blood, rope the past and the now.
-Knots wrap courage and trial to rogues, risk, and pain, but when our ropes jerk tight, and a voice cries, “Belay’s on!” we trust, under our skulls and far beyond our skin, to the connection in our bones.
+Minds may stumble when one’s air or resolve grows thin; reason may fail to find a hold, but hearts, bound with blood, rope our past and the now.
+Heart ties courage and trial to rogues, risk, and pain, so when our ropes jerk tight, and a voice cries, “Belay’s on!” we trust, under our skulls and far beyond our skin, to the connection in our bones.

-Those who dare airless ascents are not in love with death, but a slow dance is okay, as long as when the music stops there’s breath enough to tell our story of doubt or bravery, or tell of when we stood and nothing went higher but our voices and our gladness.
+We who dare airless ascents are not in love with death, but a slow dance we’ll take, as long as when the music stops there’s breath enough to tell our story of doubt or bravery, or tell of when we stood and nothing went higher but our voices and our gladness.

 Karl Eugene Reichle, 83, of Paris, Arkansas stepped from this life into the next on the evening of Sunday, June 9th 2019.

 Over the past month, Karl had struggled with heart failure and subsequent illnesses until the constant struggle took its toll and he entered hospice where could feel more at peace with the end of life.